hyunsook/jqm-api-grunt-wordpress/README.md

 grunt.loadNpmTasks( "grunt-wordpress" );
 ```

-Finally, copy `grunt-wordpress.js` in to your WordPress install as a plugin.
+Finally, copy `grunt-wordpress.php` in to your WordPress install as a plugin.

+Resources are uploaded to `/gw-resources/{HOME_URL}/`, so if you'd like a
+friendlier name, you'll need to setup a redirect in your web server.

+If you have problems uploading resources, check the [Permissive Uploads](#permissive-uploads) section.

 ## API